Trial of George Zimmerman: Police officers' testimonies

 Sanford Police Department officer Christopher Serino was the lead investigator for the incident.
 Recordings of Serino's interviews with Zimmerman were played for the jury, as well as the reenactment that Zimmerman performed with Serino.
 On direct examination, Serino testified that Zimmerman said Martin came out and punched him and told him he was going to kill him.
 Serino said there was evidence to suggest that Zimmerman was still following Martin after the non-emergency dispatcher suggested that he not do so.
-Serino said red flags were raised for him when Zimmerman didn't know the names of the streets in his neighborhood, although there are only three.
-Serino testified that he felt Zimmerman exaggerated the number of times he was hit that night but said he didn't feel any "active deception" on Zimmerman's part when he said he got out of his vehicle to follow Martin to see what street he was on.
+Serino said red flags were raised for him when Zimmerman did not know the names of the streets in his neighborhood, although there are only three.
+Serino testified that he felt Zimmerman exaggerated the number of times he was hit that night but said he did not feel any "active deception" on Zimmerman's part when he said he got out of his vehicle to follow Martin to see what street he was on.
 Serino also testified that no major discrepancies came to his mind about the varying accounts given by Zimmerman at different times or with other witness accounts.
 Under cross-examination Serino testified that Zimmerman did not seem "cagey" or to be sidestepping questions.
 When O'Mara asked Serino if he thought Zimmerman was telling the truth, Serino said yes.
 Judge Nelson ruled that this answer to O'Mara's question was an improper statement made by the witness about Zimmerman's credibility, and the jurors were to dismiss Serino's testimony in regards to the question and his answer.
 On redirect, the prosecutor asked Serino, "If I were to believe that somebody was committing a crime, could that not be profiling that person?"
 Serino said it could be construed as such, yes.
 De La Rionda also asked Serino if there was any evidence that Martin was committing a crime that evening or any evidence that Martin was armed.
 Serino answered no. The prosecutor also questioned Serino about the language Zimmerman used in his call to police when Zimmerman said, "These fucking punks always get away."